Answers to Questions & Accusations, Including Submissions Guidelines & How to Contact Us

 About Johnny America

 Johnny America is a large rabbit who lives in a bungalow on the Moon between two rivers of wine (one red, one white).
-He is the also namesake of this website of fiction, humor, and other miscellany and of the Johnny America print zine that’s published about twice a year by the Moon Rabbit Drinking Club & Benevolence Society (ISSN 1553-9177).
+He is the also namesake of this website of fiction, humor, and other miscellany and of the Johnny America print zine that’s published sporadically by the Moon Rabbit Drinking Club & Benevolence Society (ISSN 1553-9177).

 Johnny America spends most of his days lounging against a low crater, fishing rod in paw.
 Some afternoons he helps plow the cheese fields — to earn extra money for carrots — but usually he’s in the valley cut by the Mercer and Mancini Rivers, idling.
 The fish on the Moon are constantly drunk and easy to catch.
 They look almost exactly like bass but taste of marmalade and cinnamon.